 Lawyers working as public defenders can earn up to $60,000 in loan repayment from the John R Justice Program.

-The Herbert S Garten Loan Repayment Assistance Program offers up to $5,600 for up to three years to lawyers with working at a qualifying practice who have over $75,000 in student loan debt.
+The Herbert S Garten Loan Repayment Assistance Program offers up to $5,600 for up to three years to lawyers working at a qualifying practice who have over $75,000 in student loan debt.

 All military branches offer their own loan repayment programs for those who enlist with existing student debt.
 Click here to see a program breakdown.